pgorman/gsssg/README.md

 Glog is a very, very simple static site generator written in Go (golang).

-If the first argument is an absolute path (beginning with "/"), Glog reads all the `.txt` files in that directory, and outputs `.html` files to the same path.
+Glog treats the first argument as a path.
+It reads all the `.txt` files in that directory, and outputs `.html` files to the same path.
 It overwrites existing `.html` files with the same name.
-If the `-o` flag is given with the path to a directory, output will be redirected there.
+If the `-o` flag is given with the path to a directory, output will be sent there.
-It also produces a `contents.html` --- an alphabetized list of links to each `.html` file.
+Glog also produces a `contents.html` --- an alphabetized list of links to each `.html` file.

 	$ glog /home/me/blog/
 	$ glog -g '*.md' -o /tmp /home/me/blog/

-If the user does not supply a path, glog will look in the current directory.
+If the user does not supply a path, Glog looks in the current directory.

+For a complete list of command-line options:

+	$ glog -h

-For files named like `20171231.md` or `20171231235959.md`, glog creates "forward" and "backward" links between files.
+For files named like `20171231.md` or `20171231235959.md`, Glog creates "forward" and "backward" links between files.
 Glog may also produce an RSS feed.

 If the file `page.tmpl` exists in the target directory, Glog reads it as a Go template for format output.